Frequently asked questions

 Can I report a bug?

 Yes.
 Non-sensitive bugs: email support@clickstream.com or open a ticket from the dashboard.
-Security issues: security@clickstream.com — we triage 24/7 within 4 hours.
+Security issues: security@clickstream.com — security reports are acknowledged promptly.